kanisterio/kanister/examples/stable/cassandra/README.md

 $ helm repo add incubator https://kubernetes-charts-incubator.storage.googleapis.com
 $ helm repo update
 # remove app-namespace with the namespace you want to deploy the cassandra app in
+$ kubectl create ns <app-namespace>
-$ helm install --namespace "<app-namespace>" "cassandra" incubator/cassandra --set image.repo=kanisterio/cassandra --set image.tag=0.36.0 --set config.cluster_size=2
+$ helm install cassandra bitnami/cassandra --namespace <app-namespace> --set image.repository=kanisterio/cassandra --set image.tag=0.36.0 --set cluster.replicaCount=2

 ```
 This command will install cassandra on your Kubernetes cluster with 2 nodes.
 You can notice that we are using custom image of cassandra in the helm to install the cassandra cluster.
-The reason is we have to use some Kanister tools to take backup, so only change that we have done is including that tooling on top of statndard `cassandra:3.11.3` image.
+The reason is we have to use some Kanister tools to take backup, so only change that we have done is including that tooling on top of statndard `cassandra:3.11.8-debian-10-r20` image.

 ## Integrating with Kanister